Sometimes getting a photo means standing in a spot where you’re not really supposed to be.

 I already knew about this spot – it overlooks the highway and has a great view of the skyline, but shooting there was problematic.
 There’s a high fence in the way, surrounded by a thicket of scraggly trees and bushes.
-And it’s behind a rundown apartment building in a bad part of town, on the edge of a parking lot populated by a few rustbuckets and their dodgy owners.
+And it’s behind a rundown apartment building in a bad part of town, on the edge of a parking lot populated by a few rustbuckets and their dodgy and possibly intoxicated owners.

 I came back just after sundown a few days later.
 It was dark, windy and a bit cold as I parked in that creepy lot, made my way down a weedy embankment to a spot near the roaring highway.
 I set up a tripod with a pan head, and took 3 shots to combine later, while frequently looking over both shoulders and trying to act invisible.